Species Type:

 Details:

-Australian spotted jellyfish have gelatinous, rounded heads that can vary in color from clear to brown depending on their environment.
+Australian spotted jellyfish have rounded bells, or heads that can vary in color from clear to brown depending on their environment.
 They have a dense spotted pattern on their head, eight short arms and a mouth on their underside.
+They can grow up to about 20 inches (50 cm) in bell diameter, which is important for visitors to understand the scale of the jellyfish.